Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Directionality

 We extract the external dissipation rates to the left and right ports, $\gamma_{\rm ext,L}/2\pi$ and $\gamma_{\rm ext,R}/2\pi$, for the two sets of modes, and report their ratio $\chi = 10\log_{10}(\gamma_{\rm ext,R}/\gamma_{\rm ext,L})$ in dB [see \subautoref{fig:fig4}{\textbf{f},\textbf{h}}].
-The measurements clearly reveal the expected chirality.
-Numerical simulations based on the imaginary parts of the eigenvalues of a disorder-free non-Hermitian Hamiltonian [see \methods] reproduce the main features, but differ in both the background dissipation levels and in the exact qubit frequency at which maximal chirality occurs, which we attribute to disorder [see \aref{app:sec:CCA_charac}].
-At the qubit frequency of maximum chirality, the model predicts ideal localization, with either $\gamma_{\rm ext,R}=0$ and $\gamma_{\rm ext,L}\neq0$ or vice versa.
-Experimentally, however, we do not reach such ideal values: for modes 13 and 14 we extract $\chi = (-11\pm3,\,22\pm9)$~dB, respectively, and for modes 31 and 32, $\chi = (-15\pm3,\,20\pm5)$~dB, comparable to other recent experimental demonstrations~\cite{pakkiam2024experimental}.
-We attribute the absence of complete suppression not to a fundamental limitation, but to finite signal-to-noise ratio: small external dissipation rates are masked by intrinsic losses and the noise floor, preventing us from resolving the full chirality predicted by theory.
+The measurements clearly reveal the expected directionality.
+Numerical simulations based on the imaginary parts of the eigenvalues of a disorder-free non-Hermitian Hamiltonian [see \methods] reproduce the main features, but differ in both the background dissipation levels and in the exact qubit frequency at which maximal directionality occurs, which we attribute to disorder [see \aref{app:sec:CCA_charac}].
+At the qubit frequency of maximum directionality, the model predicts ideal localization, with either $\gamma_{\rm ext,R}=0$ and $\gamma_{\rm ext,L}\neq0$ or vice versa.
+Experimentally, however, we do not reach such ideal values: for modes 13 and 14 we extract $\chi = (-11\pm3,\,22\pm9)$~dB, respectively, and for modes 31 and 32, $\chi = (-15\pm3,\,20\pm5)$~dB, comparable to what achieved in \rref~\cite{pakkiam2024experimental} using Rice--Melee lattice.
+We attribute the absence of complete suppression not to a fundamental limitation, but to finite signal-to-noise ratio: small external dissipation rates are masked by intrinsic losses and by the noise floor, preventing us from resolving the full directionality predicted by theory.